tealok-tech/community-website/blog2/content/post/the-business-model/index.md

 ---
 date: 2024-02-02T04:14:54-08:00
 draft: false
-params:
-  author: Benjamin Sperry
+author: benjaminsperry
 title: "The Business Model That's Controlling Your Life -- And How to Break Free"
 weight: 10
-description: "Example article description"
+description: "Discover the hidden costs of digital convenience and how Tealok simplifies reclaiming your privacy and autonomy without the technical hassle."
 categories:
-  - "Category 1"
+  - "Data Sovreignty"
-  - "Category 2"
+  - "Business"
 tags:
-  - "Test"
+  - "business"
-  - "Another test"
+  - "self-hosting"
-#menu: main # Optional, add page to a menu.
-Options: main, side, footer

 # Theme-Defined params
 #thumbnail: "img/placeholder.png" # Thumbnail image
-lead: "Example lead - highlighted near the title" # Lead text
+lead: "Discover the hidden costs of digital convenience and how Tealok simplifies reclaiming your privacy and autonomy without the technical hassle."
 comments: false # Enable Disqus comments for specific page
 authorbox: true # Enable authorbox for specific page
 pager: true # Enable pager navigation (prev/next) for specific page